lohvht/logfeller/README.md

 ## Overview

 Logfeller provides a file handler that rotates files on a rolling schedule.
 Logfeller is inspired by [lumberjack](https://github.com/natefinch/lumberjack) but serves a different niche.
-Logfeller handles which file to write to based on a rotational schedule instead of using a max size (such as every day at noon etc.)
+It handles which file to write to based on a rotational schedule instead of the file's max size.

-Logfeller is meant to be a small pluggable component in a logging stack.
-It is intended to be a pluggable component that controls how files are written and rotated. to be a small pluggable component in a logging stack.
-It is intended to be a pluggable component that controls how files are written and rotated.

 ## Getting Started

-`*logfeller.File` implements the [io.Writer](https://golang.org/pkg/io/#Writer).
+`*logfeller.File` implements the [io.Writer](https://golang.org/pkg/io/#Writer) interface.
 This opens it up to the possibility of it being used in places where an `io.Writer` is needed, such as the the standard library's [log](https://golang.org/pkg/log)

 ### Using `*logfeller.File`

+Logfeller contains `json` and `yaml` bindings so you may use [json.Unmarshal](https://golang.org/pkg/encoding/json/#Unmarshal) and [yaml.Unmarshal](https://pkg.go.dev/gopkg.in/yaml.v2) to marshal it into `*logfeller.File`

 ```
+// File is the rotational file handler.
+It writes to the filename specified
+// and will rotate based on the schedule passed in.
 type File struct {
 	// Filename is the filename to write to.
-Uses the filename
+If empty, uses the filename
-	// `<cmdname>-logfeller.log` in os.TempDir() if empty.
+	// `<cmdname>-logfeller.log` within os.TempDir()
 	Filename string `json:"filename" yaml:"filename"`
 	// When tells the logger to rotate the file, it is case insensitive.
 	// Currently supported values are